zhouxv/gao_fuzzy_psi/README.md

 ### Environment

-This code and following instructions are tested on Ubuntu 22.04, with g++ 11.4.0, CMake 3.22.1, and GNU Make 4.3.
+This code and following instructions are tested on Ubuntu 22.04, with `g++ 11.4.0, CMake 3.22.1, GNU Make 4.3`.

 ## Build the code step by step